mahmoudelderiny2510/assignment2_rt/README.md

 - Developing three nodes:
   - An action client node to interact with the action server.
   - A service node to return the last target's coordinates.
-  - A node for managing robot position and velocity.

 - Creating a launch file to start the simulation.

 ## Implementation